Rocky Elsom: Return to Australia

 In June 2009 Elsom signed a two-year contract with the ACT Brumbies, citing his desire to resume his international career with the Wallabies as the deciding factor in his decision.
 Elsom joined the CA Brumbies in 2010 on a two-year contract but injuries restricted him to 13 appearances.

 Elsom was picked in the 45-man squad to tour Britain and Ireland in November 2009, and became Australia's 76th test captain, replacing Stirling Mortlock.
 At the end of the tour, his captaincy record for the Wallabies stood at two wins (against England and Wales), two losses (against New Zealand and Scotland), and a draw against Ireland in which he scored a try at the 60th minute to put his team back in front.

 In the first Bledisloe Cup Match of 2010, Elsom captained his side to a defeat, where the Wallabies managed to put 28 points on the All Blacks with only 14 men for more than 50 minutes of the game after Drew Mitchell was controversially sent off.
 Elsom himself scored the last try for the Wallabies.
 He agreed to rejoin the NSW Waratahs on a one-year deal.

 In 2013, Elsom signed with French Top 14 giants Toulon, following his release from the Waratahs and a prolonged legal battle with Japanese Top League with Kobe Steelers.

 Post-playing career

-Elsom is currently a major shareholder of French ProD2 team RC Narbonne, and is implementing a World Class S&C program as well as innovating in recruitment, preparation and development of better Rugby players.